Yasmani Grandal Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 27th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Athletics' 6.05 team ERA ranks last among all league pitching staffs.
+- The Athletics' 6.04 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to give up 123 total home runs at a clip of 1.5 per game (most in baseball).
+- Athletics pitchers combine to allow the most home runs in baseball (124 total, 1.5 per game).

-- Muller will take the mound to start for the Athletics, his first this season.
+- Blackburn (1-0) takes the mound for the Athletics in his seventh start of the season.
+He has a 3.77 ERA in 31 2/3 innings pitched, with 35 strikeouts.

-- It's the first appearance this season for the 25-year-old lefty, and his first outing in more than a year.
+- In his last outing on Wednesday against the New York Yankees, the righty threw 5 1/3 innings, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.